stillunfolding/capastrophic/README.md

     +------------------+-------------+-------------+

 > [!TIP]
-> For detailed information on Java Card defined file structures, see [CAP/EXP Knowledge Base](./docs/JC_FILES_KNOWLEDGE_BASE.md).
+> For detailed information on Java Card defined file structures, see [CAP/EXP Knowledge Base](./wiki/JC_FILES_KNOWLEDGE_BASE.md).

 ## Supported SCP Protocols
 - SCP02 (i='15', i='55'; C-MAC on modified APDU)

 ## To Do List
-- Add "script" command to `installer.py` to execute a sequence of commands
+- Add "script" command to `ccm.py` to execute a sequence of commands
 - Implement support for **Deep mode** CAP file conversion to `json2cap.py`
 - Add SCP03 support to the `scp.py` tool
-- Implement JSON file load on card to `installer.py`
+- Implement JSON file load on card to `ccm.py`
 - Add logical-channel awareness to `scp.py`
-- Implement support for package/class AIDs extraction from CAP/JSON for load/install commands for `installer.py`
+- Implement support for package/class AIDs extraction from CAP/JSON for load/install commands for `ccm.py`
-- Add optional CAP/JSON load support to install command for `installer.py`
+- Add optional CAP/JSON load support to install command for `ccm.py`
 - Add a tiny script for printing general CAP/JSON info, including package AID and classes AIDs
 - Add more logs, and load log-level from settings.
-- Add interactive mode for APDU command communication to `installer.py`
+- Add interactive mode for APDU command communication to `ccm.py`
+- Add component exclusion support for `ccm.py load`.